whereis

 whereis locates the binary, source and manual files for the specified

-sired program in the standard Linux places, and in the places specified
+desired program in the standard Linux places, and in the places

 search restriction resets the search mask.
 For example,